Tsutae & Hanako Sato Japanese Memorial Library

 Hours of Operation

 Library – Room #306, 3rd Floor, Main Building

 |Regular Opening hours 開館時間|

 |Saturday 土||Library Closed 休館日|

 The VJLS-JH’s archival records date back to the early 20th century when the Vancouver Japanese Language School was founded.
 These records trace the century of history of VJLS-JH as well as offering a wealth of information about the history of the Japanese Canadian Community.

 Archive collections include textual records (documents product by the Board of Directors, faculty, and student records and publication) and a graphic collection (photographs, slides, films depicting students, faculty, VJLS buildings, and community events, sports).

-Please contact us to access the archival records.
-Access is restricted and require permission from the Archivist.
+Please contact us ahead of time to access the archival records.
+Access is restricted and requires permission from the Archivist.